Reviews of movies from my giant DVD tower, and more.

 This creature is the legendary Tabanga, and its existence is soon blamed on the American scientists stationed on the island, there to do research on—of course—fallout from an atomic bomb.
 But is it radiation that has spawned this sapling from hell, or is it something else…like voodoo maybe, or a kind of plague?
 Trust me, in the long run it doesn’t really matter; whatever the cause, this reincarnate is real and it’s on the loose, frightening the natives, arousing the scientific curiosity of the Americans, and no doubt puzzling the many birds and squirrels who are trying to build nests in it.

 Directed by editor Dan Milner and co-written by his brother Jack, From Hell It Came would be the second and last film made by their Milner Brothers Productions, a few years after their equally eye-rolling The Phantom from 10,000 Leagues was released in 1955.
 There’s really not much to discuss about the technical side of things; the acting was competent, the direction was what it was, and B-movie monster maker Paul Blaisdell’s tree creature was one of the most ugly and disturbing sights you’ll ever see in cinema.
 But for me, somehow, the film was oddly entertaining, and at a mere 71 minutes in length was easy to digest.
-But one inescapable fact remains: it’s still a freaking tree.
+But one inescapable fact remains: it was still a freaking tree.

 So there you have it, along with voodoo dolls, devil dust, security chickens at the execution ceremony, tribal members straight out of a Chicago casting office, and a pretty, bikini-clad native gal Friday named Orchid.
 I mean, seriously, what more could you ask for in a haunted tree movie?
 If you’re a fan of such things, it’s more than worthy of a look, if only to marvel at how calmly and earnestly the scientists study this creature, and how comically it lumbers (!) around the island in search of its human prey.
 And no matter how easy From Hell It Came is to ridicule, you have to give it this: it is a fresh and unexpected take on your typical revenge story.
 (3/10)